Treatment of tetralogy of Fallot with complete intracardiac repair (corrective surgery) (program ID: 50059)

 - Surgical correction of heart defects in adults

-- Minimally invasive closure of a persistent oval window or atrial septal defect
+- Minimally invasive closure of persistent foramen ovale or atrial septal defect

-- Removal of cardiac tumors (for example, atrial myxoma), including the minimally invasive methods
+- Removal of cardiac tumors (for example, atrial myxoma), including minimally invasive surgery

 Education and Professional Experience